Richard L. Wallace

 When I was a doctoral candidate, I had the great honor of being selected as a Morris.
 K. Udall Doctoral Fellow of the Morris K. Udall and Stewart L. Udall Foundation.
 That honor led to a long and lasting relationship with the Udall Foundation.
 It is a relationship that I treasure due to our shared devotion to undergraduate education in environmental studies and sciences which, for the Foundation, is embodied in its undergraduate scholarship.

 And last but not least, I enjoy my involvement in the life of the town in which we live.
 I am on the steering committee for the aforementioned Collegeville Farmers' Market, a producer/grower market we have established in our hometown to support local food systems.
 The farmers' market is an offshoot of the Collegeville Economic Development Council and was established by devoted civic volunteers, with the substantive assistance of the students in my fall 2010 food & society class.
-As well, in fall 2011, the students in my land ethic seminar and I began a partnership with the Collegeville Borough government to guide stewardship of Collegeville's 27-acre natural area, Hunsberger Woods (shown in the photo at right).
+As well, in fall 2011, the students in my land ethic seminar and I began a partnership with the Collegeville Borough government to guide stewardship of Collegeville's 27-acre natural area, Hunsberger Woods (shown in the photo at right and at the bottom of the page).
 My students and I continue to work on ecological restoration or upland and riparian habitat, fundraising, and other initiatives at Hunsberger Woods.
-Currently we are partnering with the Pennsylvania Horticulture Society (PHS) on grant-based restoration activities, including the installation of a rain garden.
+Currently we are partnering with the Pennsylvania Horticultural Society (PHS) on grant-based restoration activities, including the installation of a rain garden.
 It's been especially rewarding to work with the Borough, PHS, and my students to practice environmental theory in the areas of sustainable agriculture and land conservation.

 My family ↓